fsharp/fsharp.org/guides/slack/index.md

 ## F# Software Foundation Slack Team

-Only members of the F# Software Foundation can be invited to this team.
+Only members of the F# Software Foundation can be invited to the [F# Software Foundation](https://fsharp.slack.com/) team.
 To join visit [this page](http://foundation.fsharp.org/join).

 Once you are a member send an email to info@fsharp.org to get an invite to the Slack team.